Cut Piece 1964: Anti-war reading

+The giving and remembering involved in Cut Piece is reflective of the optimism inherent in many of her works such as Promise Piece (1966) and Morning Piece (1964), which, like Cut Piece, both employ notions of memorialization and leave the audience with commemorative objects, the souvenirs, that also serve to include the viewer in the history of the event and tasks them with constructing memory.
+This act of giving and receiving connects past, present and future and makes the viewer/ participant into a bearer of memory.
+The optimism, however tainted with the violence of the past, evokes a promise for the future, if we can avoid future war and violence.
+The fragments from these performances serve as reminders of the devastation of that violence.
+The anti-war readings give space for the work to function as "a gesture of reparation and a ritual of remembrance" as well as to explore the complex relationship between aggression and generosity in the work.
+Ono's later 2003 performance makes this aspect of the work more clear, as she explicitly states her intention of spreading peace and reconciliation in the aftermath of the 9/11 terror attacks and impending war through sharing an artifact of the performance, a scrap of her clothing.

+Reflection

 Cut Piece caused a sensation and inspired much discussion.
 After its initial performance, Ono mentioned that one of the purposes of the show was to share and give a part of her best.
 That's why she chose to wear her best suit.
 In one of her early interviews, she said, "It was a form of giving, giving and taking.
 It was a kind of criticism against artists, who are always giving what they want to give.
-I wanted people to take whatever they wanted to, so it was very important to say you can cut wherever you want to ".
+I wanted people to take whatever they wanted to, so it was very important to say you can cut wherever you want to".
 And she also mentioned that part of her inspiration came from Buddhism.

 Paradoxically, Cut Piece is a classic and universally recognized feminist work in public.
 In a 1994 interview, Ono denied that she had feminist ideas when she first performed it.
 In the performance, she invites deeper reflection than just revealing the connection between the performer (the object) and the audience.
 She creates her relationship with the audience by giving them the opportunity to participate in the performance as well as to gaze at the work and ponder it from their own perspective.